 Odd.

-A good time was had by all, and even walking home in the rain did not impact my our good mood after seeing this delightful and inspiring show.
+A good time was had by all, and even walking home in the rain did not impact

 And now that you're all anxious to go see it, or at least get the movie version, here's a Youtube video featuring Hunter Parrish singing "Beautiful City."